aaronpo97/project-yerb/README.md

 # Project Yerb

-Project Yerb is a custom game/game engine build using SDL2.
+Project Yerb is a custom game/game engine built using SDL2.
 The game engine is designed with an _Entity-Component-System_ (ECS) architecture is currently able to be compiled for `Emscripten` and `MacOS (Darwin)`.

 ## Features